 The colorful stripes and gentle ripples of the Painted Hills makes it one of the most popular destinations in the park.

-Thomas Condon Paleontology Center
+Thomas Condon Visitor Center

 The Thomas Condon Visitor Center displays fossils from the entirety of the John Day Fossil Beds.